 "I believe exposure to music from different parts of the world can help open a doorway to other cultures," insists Edgar.
 "Listening to music is an excellent way to make a connection with people who are very different from yourself, and it can create a common ground that overcomes some of the barriers that separate people of different walks of life."

-The headquarters for Cumbancha is an 1830's farmhouse in the small town of Charlotte, Vermont.
+The headquarters for Cumbancha is a refurbished, solar-powered barn in the small community of Charlotte, Vermont.
 Also home to one of New England's most prestigious recording studios, Lane Gibson Recording & Mastering, the complex in Vermont allows for a unique artist retreat where musicians from around the world can come together to record in a picturesque and tranquil setting free from outside distractions.
 While many of the records released on Cumbancha are recorded on location in the countries where the music is from, others have been recorded, tracked, mixed or mastered in this special setting.
 Much of the post-production work is completed in Vermont, in the shadows of the verdant Green Mountains.
-"I spend so much time traveling around the world," says Edgar, "it's nice to work in a place where I can focus and be surrounded by the region's tremendous natural beauty."
+"I spend so much time traveling around the globe," says Edgar, "it's nice to work in a place where I can focus and be surrounded by the region's tremendous natural beauty."

 "Cumbancha" is a Cuban word of West African derivation that refers to an impromptu party or musical jam session.
 Many classic Latin songs refer to the "cumbanchero," a person who knows how to party and have a good time.
 For those who are familiar with the word, "cumbancha" implies an opportunity to get together with family and friends to dance, sing and celebrate life.
 "I like the creole nature of the word," says Edgar, "that it is a blend of African and Spanish.
 Much of the greatest music in the world reflects this interaction between cultures and the ways in which people can gain inspiration for new expressions from people of different backgrounds."